Lady Bay Bridge

 Lady Bay Bridge is a road bridge of two lanes that spans the River Trent in West Bridgford, Nottingham.
-It is the bridge following (downstream) from Trent Bridge and connects the main thoroughfare of Radcliffe Road (on the south side) with Meadow Lane (on the north side).
+Previously a rail bridge, it is following (downstream) from Trent Bridge and connects the main thoroughfare of Radcliffe Road (on the south side) with Meadow Lane (on the north side).

 History

 Evidence of a bridge in this area goes back as far as the Saxons who crossed in the same area.
 Then in the 15th century, when it was decided to build a bridge in this area, they used the original arches of Lady Bay bridge dating back to the 15th century.

 The present bridge was built as the rail crossing for the Midland Railway from Melton Mowbray to Nottingham Station (formerly known as Nottingham Midland).

+Conversion

 When the Nottingham direct line of the Midland Railway was abandoned in 1968, plans were made to convert the river crossing and so relieve pressure on Trent Bridge.
 However, these works were not complete until 1979.

-The bridge had a complete re-paint from July 2010 to early 2011, carried out by Nottingham-based company "Enderby Hyland".
+Construction started in November 1978.
+One lane north-south opened on Sunday 16 December 1979.
+Conservative county councillor Stewart Pattinson was the first to drive over.
+It cost £1.3m, being part of the Nottingham Eastern Outer Loop.
+The rest opened around April 1980.